Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 **UE**

-e) Open new terminal tab, and change the user to root.
+e) Open a new terminal tab, and change the user to root.

 f) Change the path, the execute this command:
 ```Linux